Demonstration of a Logical Architecture Uniting Motion and In-Place Entanglement: Methods

 The realization of high-performance quantum error-correcting (QEC) codes is essential for enabling fault-tolerant quantum computation (FTQC) at scale.
 Physical qubits are intrinsically fragile, as they are subject to decoherence, gate imperfections, and environmental noise.
 To mitigate these effects, imperfect physical qubits can be redundantly encoded into logical qubits that achieve significantly higher gate fidelities.
 The characteristics of QEC codes---such as their encoding rates, resource overhead, and connectivity requirements---vary across code families, making certain codes more suitable than others for specific hardware architectures.
 In this work, we encode our logical qubits in 2 different codes: the [[4, 2, 2]] code and the [[16, 4, 4]] many-hypercube code.
 Each circuit is compiled to Sqale's native gateset \cite{radnaev2024universal}, which includes state preparation, two-qubit CZ gates, single-qubit global rotation $GR_{\theta, \phi}$ and $R_z$ gates, atom movement, and measurement.\\

 The [[4, 2, 2]] ($C_4$) code is a Calderbank-Shor-Steane (CSS) stabilizer code that encodes 2 logical qubits within 4 physical qubits.
-It has a distance of $d=2$ meaning that a single error can be detected but not corrected.
-Its stabilizers are $XXXX$ and $ZZZZ$ which admits the following encoding:
+It has a distance of $d=2$, meaning that a single error can be detected but not corrected.
+Its stabilizers are $XXXX$ and $ZZZZ$, admitting the following encoding:

-For this code, the CNOT gate is transversal.
+For this code, the CX gate is transversal.
 The encodings for the fault-tolerant logical gateset, as well as their corresponding compilations to Sqale's native gateset, can be found in the appendix of our previous work \cite{bedalov2024fault}.
 Compilations for the circuits were performed with the Superstaq \cite{campbell2023superstaq} optimizing compiler.

-The Sqale architecture has implemented the $[[4,2,2]]$ code before \cite{bedalov2024fault}; however, it was done statically by arranging atoms into a hexagonal lattice to enable a ring connectivity that made it suitable for implementing fault-tolerant encodings.
-In this paper, the qubits are arranged in a square grid, and we use the motion of flag qubits to achieve ring connectivity.
+In our previous work \cite{bedalov2024fault}, the $[[4,2,2]]$ code was implemented within a static hexagonal lattice that permitted the ring connectivity required for fault-tolerant encodings.
+In this paper the qubits are arranged in a square grid, and we use motion to achieve ring connectivity.

-While only an error detection code, recent work has shown that the [[4, 2, 2]] code can be concatenated with other detection codes to produce high threshold error correction codes with encoding rates 10-100x better than the surface code \cite{yoshida2025concatenate}.
-To that end, in Section \ref{sec:hypercube}, we demonstrate how to prepare a [[16, 4, 4]] many-hypercube code patch \cite{goto2024high}, as an evolution of the [[4, 2, 2]] code via code concatenation with itself.
+While the [[4, 2, 2]] code is an error detection code, recent work has shown that it can be concatenated with other detection codes to produce high threshold error correction codes with encoding rates 10-100x better than the surface code \cite{yoshida2025concatenate}.
+To that end, in Section \ref{sec:hypercube} we demonstrate preparation of a [[16, 4, 4]] many-hypercube code patch \cite{goto2024high} as a level-2 concatenation of the [[4, 2, 2]] code with itself.